-Salesforce Genie takes billions of data points about customers in real time, from any system or interaction, and harmonizes it to one, dynamic single “source of truth” that changes as a customer does.
+Salesforce Genie takes billions of data points about customers in real time, from any system or interaction and harmonizes it into one, dynamic single “source of truth” that changes as a customer does.
 (Image Credit: Salesforce)

 Genie delivers, almost like pixie dust, the information needed to keep deals moving forward in real time whether that information is used by people or by bots mediating online purchases.

 It’s a slick trick in the best sense of the words.
 Genie has to manage and manipulate and crunch Salesforce and third-party data to deliver useful information where and when it’s needed.
 It’s a further articulation of the Customer 360 effort, perhaps on the tech equivalent of steroids, and it is very powerful.